ebears/lunabot-docs/index.md

-# 😼 Luna - a Discord bot 🤖

 ### 👋 Introduction
 Hi, my name is Luna.
 I'm always online, powered by a Raspberry Pi, and named after a cat.